Tender, juicy, succulent ham with a sweet and tangy pineapple honey glaze that will put you in the holiday spirit.

 Carving deep cuts vs injecting ham

 - Pre-Sliced Spiral Ham: A spiral ham is your best alternative to all of this because with this ham, you dont have to worry about injecting it with flavor since it’s already sliced into several pieces leading to the center.
+Just basting it while it bakes is all you’ll need to do.

 - Carve holes into it: Carving deep crevices into the ham is also an effective way to inject flavor into the core of the meat.
 It’s similar to how cooks and chefs poke holes into their chicken, steak, or salmon before marinating or seasoning it.
+This is how I prefer to infuse my ham with flavor.

 How to make the pineapple honey glaze